AlgART Home

 where dk=dim(k).
 Here we do no require that the passed indexes ik are in ranges 0..dk-1.
 Then, let len=array().length()=dn-1...d1d0.
 The result of this method is the following:

-All calculations are performed with long type without any overflow checks.
 All elements of coordinates array are always used, regardless of the number of matrix dimensions.
-(You may note that extra elements of coordinates array are ignored in fact: they add k*len summand, where k is an integer.)
+(You can note that extra elements of coordinates array are ignored in fact: they add k*len summand, where k is an integer.)

 Parameters: